“There is a certain Buddhistic calm that comes from having….money in the bank.”

 A recent study showed that 41% of Americans have less than $500 of liquid savings available in the case of an emergency.
 Furthermore, 54% of respondents in the same survey revealed that they had no specific savings strategy in place to put aside a portion of their income (see Don’t Wait Until the End of the Month to Save for my thoughts on this).

-Yet, in a low interest rate environment, it’s easy to understand why there is so little savings.
+Yet, in a low-interest rate environment, it’s easy to understand why there is so little savings.
 People set aside money with some expectation of appreciation – having more money later than they put in now.
 Just as we discount the future value of money, we also discount the future utility of our experiences.
 In other words, we’d rather have pleasure now than pleasure later.
-So, to make up for having to delay pleasure, we need to have an expectation of return on our money that we put aside now, foregoing that pleasure.
+So, to make up for having to delay pleasure, we need to have an expectation of a return on the money that we put aside now, foregoing that pleasure.

 So, why save at all?
 Why not just give in to Monkey Brain and spend what we make until interest rates rise?
 Here are a few reasons: